AdamFlores/solutions-javascript-the-good-parts-exersises/readme.md

    composeb(add, mul)(2, 3, 5)  // 25
    ```

-13. Write once, a function which takes a binary function and returns a function that can only be called once.
+13. Write once, a function which takes a function and returns a function that can only be called once.

    ```javascript
    add_once = once(add);